NguyenAndrew/A-Simple-Docker-Tutorial/README.md

 A DockerFile is...

 * An instruct set (Domain-specific-language), on how to create an image in docker.
 Used to create an image, which can be run as a container later on

+docker-compose is...

+* Is a file called docker-compose.yml
+* Describes an environment we can use to run docker

 ---

 Example command: